Michigan: Over 1,200 nursing home residents dead from virus

-LANSING, Mich. — The state of Michigan says at least 1,216 residents of nursing homes have died from coronavirus-related complications, nearly a quarter of all COVID-19 deaths.
+LANSING, Mich. — The Michigan Department of Health and Human Services says at least 1,216 residents of nursing homes have died from the coronavirus, accounting for nearly a quarter of all COVID-19 deaths.

-The updated figure was released by the state health department at a legislative hearing this week.

 ►Make it easy to keep up to date with more stories like this.
 Download the 13 ON YOUR SIDE app now.